Azure/azurehpc/apps/fluent/readme.md

 ## Running

-NOTE: In the run script you will need to update the license server.
+NOTE: In the run script (run_fluent_hpcx.sh) you will need to update the license server.
 Currently it is set to localhost which would require a tunnel to be created (currently the ssh tunnel command commented out in the script).

 Now, you can run as follows: